kuty007/OOP_2021_Ex4/README.md

 start_agents_pos: receives pokemons_list and client find out how many agents are in this stage and then locate them on the Pokémons src node

+### PokemonGame
+This class is used to draw the game this class gets all the information from the Controller and

+use it to draw the changes in the game in real time.

+We use this class to run the game

 # UML

 ## For more information please visit our [WIKI pages](../../wiki)